realwumbl3/rainbowHTML/README.md

 # Rainbow HTML

 Alternating rainbow foreground colors for HTML tag delimiters and tag names.
-Attributes and values remain untouched (use your theme's colors).
-No background highlights.
+Attributes and values remain untouched (uses theme's colors).

 ## Features
 - Colors only `<`, `>`, optional `/`, and the tag name of each HTML element